7 First Steps to Planning a Wedding

 • Wedding Favors

-For a breakdown of Caili’s personal top wedding priorities, click here
+For a breakdown of my wedding priorities when I was getting married, click here

 4. Figure Out Who You Want to Invite